garrentmh/100-days-of-code/log.md

 Today's Progress: Completed basic React Tutorial.
 With the addition of Forms in useState, useEffect, cleanup function

 Thoughts: Wow. it's a lot and yet I feel great.
 Like I'm ready to take on my challenge in my work. though i still had many things that I dont understand, I still love it that i managed to grow.

+***Day 22 February 21 2023***

+Today's Progress:just learnt .filter(), .map(), .fill(), forEach(), new Array()

+Thoughts: It's been a while since i've updated and the last few days been doing React and at least the basic useState, useEffect is done.
+I've done basic training for mySQL too.
+Now is to go deep into JS to familiarize some advance inbuilt feature